MaritimeMatters is a leading source of maritime broadcasting on the web.

 Cox began a lengthy project, to write a comprehensive history of the then almost unheard of Los Angeles Steamship Company.
 The research took almost ten years.
 In 2009 the Steamship Historical Society of America published the book that Cox co-authored along with local maritime expert Gordon Ghareeb, filling an important gap in Californian and Hawaiian maritime history.
 The book “Hollywood to Honolulu; the story of the Los Angeles Steamship Company” (published by the Steamship Historical Society of America and printed by Glencannon Press, ) covers a vital part of Los Angeles’s development, when the fledgling city ran its own shipping line to Hawaii, and on cruises and coastal voyages during the 1920s using former German transatlantic liners and other interesting vessels.

-Cox served briefly as West Coast Editor for magazine Steamboat Bill, and served as President of the Los Angeles Maritime Museum Research Society, the very group that influenced him to write the LASSCO text.
+Cox served briefly as West Coast Editor for magazine Steamboat Bill, and as President of the Los Angeles Maritime Museum Research Society.

-In 2010 MaritimeMatters joined USAtoday’s Travel Alliance Network, where the news organization now syndicates Knego’s SEA TREKS, and DECKED! blogs.
+In 2010 MaritimeMatters joined USAtoday’s Travel Alliance Network, to syndicate Peter Knego’s SEA TREKS, and DECKED! blogs.

-Along with massive and expert contributions from ocean liner journalist and roving blogger – Peter Knego, MaritimeMatters also benefits from maritime writers: Michael Bennett, Jonathan Boonzaier, Shawn J. Dake, Gordon Ghareeb, Kalle Id and others.
+Along with massive and expert contributions from ocean liner journalist and roving blogger – Peter Knego, MaritimeMatters also benefits from maritime writers: Shawn J. Dake, Kalle Id, and Peter Newall with more occasional items from Michael Bennett, Jonathan Boonzaier, Gordon Ghareeb, Allan Jordan.

 Cruise Journalist and Historian